Home of the Brave (2006 film)

-Home of the Brave is a 2006 American drama film written and directed by Irwin Winkler starring Samuel L. Jackson, Jessica Biel, Brian Presley, Curtis Jackson, Christina Ricci and Chad Michael Murray that follows the lives of four Army National Guard soldiers in Iraq and their return to the United States.
+Home of the Brave is a 2006 American drama film directed by Irwin Winkler and starring Samuel L. Jackson, Jessica Biel, Brian Presley, Curtis Jackson and Chad Michael Murray.
+It follows the lives of four Army National Guard soldiers in Iraq and their return to the United States.

 The film was shot in Ouarzazate, Morocco and in Spokane, Washington.

 The film was released by Metro-Goldwyn-Mayer on December 20, 2006.
 It was a critical and box office bomb.

 Plot

-After learning their unit will soon return home, Lieutenant Colonel Dr. William Marsh (Samuel L. Jackson), Sergeant Vanessa Price (Jessica Biel), Specialists Tommy Yates (Brian Presley) Jamal Aiken (Curtis "50 Cent" Jackson), and Private Jordan Owens (Chad Michael Murray) participate in a final mission, to convoy medical supplies to a remote Iraqi village.
+After learning their unit will soon return home, Lieutenant Colonel Dr. William Marsh, Sergeant Vanessa Price, Specialists Tommy Yates and Jamal Aiken, and Private Jordan Owens participate in a final mission, to convoy medical supplies to a remote Iraqi village.
 The lead vehicles are trapped in a narrow street by an insurgent ambush and the remainder escape the initial barrage by taking a detour into an improvised explosive device.
 Sergeant Price, a driver, is seriously wounded and her front passenger killed instantly, and another soldier in their team is killed in a pursuit.
 Fighting out of the ambush, Aiken trips on loose bricks and injures his back leaving Yates and Owens to continue alone.
 They engage insurgents in a graveyard and Yates is wounded.
 Owens pursues a sniper and is shot from behind, dying in the late-arriving Yates' arms.
 Price and Aiken are transported via medevac helicopter to a field hospital.
 Marsh, treating patients, is threatened by a soldier seeking priority treatment for a comrade.
 Price's right hand is amputated.
 Aiken survives his wounds and returns to the unit when they rotate back to the US.
 Price is remanded to a formal hospital for physical therapy and fitting for a non-functioning rubber prosthesis.

-The main characters have a hard time returning to civilian life back home.
+The main characters have a hard time returning to civilian life back home in Spokane, Washington.
 Price struggles to adapt to losing a hand and return to work as a P.E. teacher and basketball coach.
 Yates has lost his job at a gun shop during his deployment and his father pushes him towards the police academy.
 Yates, affected by Aiken's experience of being denied VA benefits for his back injury and rejection by his girlfriend, walks out of the academy's entrance exam.